EDF Energy reviews, prices and tariffs

 We only work with a trusted panel of energy suppliers who offer great service and supply alongside competitive rates.

-It seems most people are happy with the level of customer service and energy meter installations offered by EDF Energy, but unhappy with their smart meter provision.
+Most people are happy with the level of customer service and energy meter installations offered by EDF Energy, but are unhappy with their smart meter provision.

 You can see for yourself on the EDF Energy Trustpilot page